<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1538973079464292&amp;ev=PageView&amp;noscript=1">

 It is important to keep a log, timing the start of the symptoms and keeping track of those that come and go over time.
 Fluctuating symptoms are hallmarks of Lyme disease.
 The log should also contain a record of when all medications (including non-prescription) are begun, ended, or have a dosage change.

-Diagnosing a Child Can Be Particularly Difficult
+Diagnosing Lyme Disease for a Child Can Be Particularly Difficult

 Unlike adults, children with Lyme disease often can’t explain what feels wrong.
 They suffer when their bodies hurt, when they can’t get enough sleep at night, when they struggle at school, when they don’t feel like playing.
 Because some of their symptoms, such as irritability, joint aches and difficulty concentrating, can mirror “growing pains,” legitimately sick children are often told that their problems are “all in your head.”
 Parents and teachers may suspect the child or adolescent is simply trying to avoid schoolwork, daydreaming, or acting up, when, in fact, a tick-borne illness might be the cause.